Alexandria's founded by Alexander

-Today I decide to drive to nearby Myra.
+Today I decided to drive to nearby Myra.
 This is where Santa Claus was buried, not the legend but the real man, Saint Nicolas, of course.
 His grave is still here although his remains were stolen by Italian merchants in 1087 and taken to Bari, Italy.

 After Finike the coastal road follows the contours of the landscape with every curve around the capes and inside the bays, offering rewarding views at each and every turn.
 It feels strange to be driving on this well-maintained road that I seem to know so well looking at it from the gulet when I sailed these waters last year.
 It appeared as a horizontal scar in the landscape, now a winding ribbon of asphalt that is not free of danger from falling rocks.
 But I enjoy every mile of it.
 Soon enough I enter the modern town of Demre that fills the entire bay and I am happy to see that there are plenty of road signs directing me to ancient Myra.

-Most of the ancient city lie underneath today’s Demre and is hidden under five meters of alluvial silts from the Demre River.
+Most of the ancient city lies underneath today’s Demre and is hidden under five meters of alluvial silts from the Demre River.
 This large plain is now almost entirely covered with greenhouses stuffed with tomatoes – very efficient but not exactly a sight for sore eyes.

-Myra was first mentioned in the 1st century BC when it was one of the six leading cities of the Lycian League (with Xanthos, Tlos, Pinara, Patara and Olympos) but its origins are believed to go back to the 5th century BC.
+Myra was first mentioned in the 1st century BC when it was one of the six leading cities of the Lycian League (with Xanthos, Tlos, Pinara, Patara, and Olympos) but its origins are believed to go back to the 5th century BC.
 The name was spelled MYRRH and the Lycian coins bear the abbreviation ΛΥΚΙΩΝ ΜΥ.
 Myra once had a great Temple of Artemis Eleuthera (a distinctive form of Cybele), said to be Lycia's largest and most splendid building.
 However St. Nicolas had the temple completely destroyed.
 How dared he?!

 The ancient city was terribly hit by the earthquake in 141 AD and our friend Opramoas of Rhodiapolis donated no less than 200,000 denarii for its reconstruction, together with two other benefactors, Licinius Langus of Oenoanda and Jason of Kyaenai.
 Under Emperor Theodosius II it became the capital of the Byzantine Eparchy Lycia.
 Myra lost one-third of its population to the plague in 542-543 AD, and after subsequent Muslim raids, flooding and earthquakes, it was mostly abandoned by the 11th century.

 Plainly visible upon arrival is the Graeco-Roman Theater of Myra chiseled into the rock and said to be the largest in Lycia and the third largest in Turkey.
 This is where I start.
 It is indeed quite impressive and I manage to arrive before the busloads of tourists.
-I walk between interesting debris of carved stones from the Theater showing theatrical masks and beautiful reliefs of birds, mythological scenes and, of course, the ever-present Three Muses.
+I walk between interesting debris of carved stones from the Theater showing theatrical masks and beautiful reliefs of birds, mythological scenes, and, of course, the ever-present Muses.
 Then I climb all the way to the top, 38 rows above the skene for a complete overview of the modern town of Demre and to get a feeling of what the theater-goers in early times must have seen looking towards the sea.
-Several rows lower I walk the well-preserved diazoma whose facade is rich with inscriptions, niches, and reliefs.
+Several rows lower I walk the well-preserved diazoma whose face is rich with inscriptions, niches, and reliefs.
 The holes in the terraces once held wooden posts to which sunshades could be fastened, just like I have seen before in Limyra and Arykanda.
 A real touch of luxury, and why not?
-It seems that in the 3rd century AD the theater was even used as a circus and for water sports!
+It seems that in the 3rd century AD, the theater was even used as a circus and for water sports!

 No comments: